RonIovine/pshell/README.md

 There is a short .ppt slide deck that gives a good overview of the framework.
 See PSHELL-Framework.ppt

 #### Installation
 All of the included binaries should work for most modern x86_64 based Linux systems as-is.
 They have been tested on Mint, Ubuntu, and CentOS.
 To install, there is an `install.sh` script provided.
-To see the usage of the install script, run:
+To see the usage of the install script, from the top level pshell directory run:

 `$ ./install.sh -h`